Charles Wogan: Adventurer in France

+In the Spanish service

-Wogan then took service as a colonel in the Spanish army.
+Wogan then took service as a colonel in the Spanish army (a rank for which James Stuart had lobbied the King of Spain).
 In 1732 he distinguished himself as the commander of the infantry component in the covering force protecting a convoy resupplying the fort of Santa Cruz, the key to Oran, then held by the Spanish and besieged by the Moors under the Bey Bigotillos.
 Wogan was wounded in the action and repatriated to Spain.
 His failure to obtain any recognition for his service during the siege of Oran led to his decision to retire from active service in 1735.
-In 1744 he was made corregidor (civil governor) of the San Clemente District in La Mancha, Spain.
-The following year he received a letter from James Stuart's son, Prince Charles Edward Stuart, seeking Wogan's assistance for the Prince's projected invasion of Scotland (the 1745 Jacobite Rising).
-Wogan went immediately to the Spanish Court where he obtained financial and material support.
+In 1744 he was made corregidor (civil governor) of the San Clemente district of La Mancha, Spain.

+The following year Wogan received a letter from Charles Edward Stuart, the Young Pretender, seeking Wogan's assistance for the Prince's projected invasion of Scotland (the 1745 Jacobite rising).
+Wogan went to the Spanish Court where he obtained financial and material support.
 He was promoted to the rank of brigadier-general and commanded a contingent of Irish officers in the Spanish service who were sent to France to take ship for Scotland in order to join the Prince.
-In 1746 the Chevalier Wogan was with the Duke of York at Dunkirk in the hope of being able to join Prince Charles Edward (see Stuart MSS. at Windsor, Wogan to Edgar, 1752).
-However, the collapse of the Rising meant that Wogan never made it to Scotland.
+In 1746 the Chevalier Wogan was with Henry, Cardinal Duke of York at Dunkirk, in the hope of being able to join Charles Edward.

+The collapse of the rising meant that Wogan never arrived in Scotland.
 He was recalled to Spain where he resumed his post of corregidor at San Clemente.

-Later life
+Last years and death

 Wogan stepped down from the position of corregidor of San Clemente a few years after his return to Spain in 1746 and was posted to the staff of the garrison of Barcelona in 1750.
 He died there in 1754.

+Correspondence

-In 1731 he sent to Jonathan Swift a parcel of his writings with a view to their publication.
-Swift wrote him in return a characteristic letter deploring that he did not see his way to get Wogan's effusions published: ‘Dublin booksellers,’ he says, ‘have not the least notion of paying for copy.’
-On 27 February 1733 Wogan despatched to Swift, in his capacity as the ‘mentor and champion of the Irish nation,’ a long budget of grievances (printed in Scott's Swift, xvii.
-447–97) and a cask of Spanish wine, the merits of which Swift acknowledged in another entertaining letter (ib. xviii.
-341).
+In 1732 Wogan sent to Jonathan Swift a parcel of his writings with a view to their publication.
+Swift wrote him in return a letter deploring that he did not see his way to get Wogan published: "Dublin booksellers", he says, "have not the least notion of paying for copy."
+On 27 February 1733 Wogan despatched to Swift, in his capacity as the "mentor and champion of the Irish nation," a long collection of grievances and a cask of Spanish wine, which Swift acknowledged in another letter.

+In correspondence with Swift, Wogan claimed an early friendship with Alexander Pope (1688-1744) and the Irish poet, Thomas Parnell (1679-1718).
+In detail, Wogan and Swift shared a 'retreat' in Windsor Forest for two or three summers (during that time, Wogan, as he stated, helped Pope dress fashionably, and took him to Will's Coffee House); and Wogan was a friend and neighbour of Parnell, probably while Parnell was resident in London, from 1711 or 1712.